Security Debt in Practice: Nuanced Insights from Practitioners: Related Work

-Due to the deprioritization of security and the lack of dedicated tools, some studies use technical debt indicators (e.g., code smells, duplication, unresolved bugs) as proxies for assessing SD~\cite{rindell2019managing,siavvas2022technical}.
-Portfolio-based management frameworks~\cite{rindell2019managing} have been proposed to support prioritization in DevOps and Agile settings.
-ML-based studies~\cite{siavvas2022technical} also show that these indicators are effective predictors of vulnerabilities at both the class and project levels.
-While not explicitly addressing SDs, the study shows a strong correlation between technical debt and security-related issues, suggesting a potential foundation for SD assessment.
-Security Flama~\cite{voggenreiter2024automated} is a tool designed to manage findings across DevOps pipelines and reduce unaddressed vulnerabilities.
-Conversational DevBots like SKF chatbot~\cite{tony2022conversational,SKFChatbot} have been evaluated for their ability to assist developers in resolving vulnerabilities during development.
+} \cb{Prior research has also proposed various tools and techniques to support the identification and mitigation of SDs.
+Some studies use technical debt indicators (e.g., code smells, duplication, unresolved bugs) as proxies for assessing SDs, although these approaches provide limited security-specific signals~\cite{rindell2019managing,siavvas2022technical}.}

+\cb{Static analysis and security testing techniques offer more direct support for vulnerability detection.
+Security-oriented linters and Static Application Security Testing (SAST) tools (e.g., Bandit~\cite{bandit}, Semgrep~\cite{semgrep}, and Checkmarx~\cite{checkmarkx}) scan source code for known vulnerability patterns, enabling early detection.
+Dynamic approaches, including penetration testing~\cite{pentesting}, fuzz testing~\cite{liang2018fuzz}, and Dynamic Application Security Testing (DAST)~\cite{pan2019interactive} with tools such as OWASP ZAP~\cite{owasp_zap}, complement static analysis by identifying runtime vulnerabilities that may not be visible in code ~\cite{zhao2024identifying}.}

+\cb{Despite their complementary strengths, studies show that individual SAST tools detect between 11\% and 26\% of known vulnerabilities~\cite{semgrep}, and adoption remains inconsistent across development teams, highlighting a persistent gap between available tooling and real-world SD mitigation practice.
+More advanced approaches, such as machine learning-based prediction models [12] and DevSecOps tools (e.g., Security Flama~\cite{voggenreiter2024automated} and chatbot-based assistants~\cite{tony2022conversational,SKFChatbot}), aim to support prioritization and remediation.
+However, these tools often provide fragmented support and may not align well with real-world development workflows.
+For example, Conversational DevBots like SKF chatbot~\cite{tony2022conversational,SKFChatbot} have been evaluated for their ability to assist developers in resolving vulnerabilities during development.
 While some participants in those studies found chatbots helpful, others preferred manual searches due to generic or repetitive responses.
 The Challenge-Practice-Tool-Metric (CPTM) model~\cite{zhao2024identifying} provides a DevSecOps-aligned framework, mapping challenges to tools and practices across the SDLC.
-However, recent research shows that security metrics remain underexplored~\cite{kudriavtseva2024you}, often misaligned with industry practice and lacking interpretability and guidance for early-phase decisions.
+However, recent research shows that security metrics remain underexplored~\cite{kudriavtseva2024you}, often misaligned with industry practice and lacking interpretability and guidance for early-phase decisions.}